Immigration to Europe: Foreign-born people and their descendants

-Among the EU Member States, the share of foreign-born persons among people aged 15–74 years ranged from less than 1.0% to nearly 60% in 2021.
-The share was lowest in Romania (0.2%), Bulgaria (0.3%) and Poland (0.5%) while by far the highest share was observed in Luxembourg, where nearly three-fifths (58.2%) of persons aged 15–74 years were foreign-born.

-The combined share of foreign-born persons and all native-born persons with at least one foreign-born parent ranged from less than 3.0% to nearly 75% in 2021.
-Poland again recorded the lowest share (2.3%) among the EU Member States, just below that of Slovakia (2.5%, low reliability).
-Shares below one-tenth were observed in a further four EU Member States (Hungary, Czechia, Lithuania and Greece) and between 10.0% and 15.0% in another four (Finland, Portugal, Denmark and Italy).
-Croatia and Spain recorded shares of around one-fifth.
-Most other EU Member States (nine in total) recorded shares between one-quarter and one-third.
-Belgium, Sweden and Latvia recorded slightly higher shares.
-Luxembourg again recorded by far the highest share, close to three-quarters (73.4%).
+According to Eurostat 59.9 million people lived in the European Union in 2023 who were born outside their resident country.
+This corresponds to 13.35% of the total EU population.
+Of these, 31.4 million (9.44%) were born outside the EU and 17.5 million (3.91%) were born in another EU member state.

-Irregular border crossings
+Illegal border crossings

 The EU Border and Coast Guard Agency (Frontex) uses the terms "illegal" and "irregular" border crossings for crossings of an EU external border but not at an official border-crossing point.
 These include people rescued at sea.
-Because many migrants cross more than one external EU border (for instance when traveling through the Balkans from Greece to Hungary), the total number of irregular EU external border crossings is often higher than the number of irregular migrants arriving in the EU in a year.
+Because many immigrants cross more than one external EU border (for instance when traveling through the Balkans from Greece to Hungary), the total number of illegal EU external border crossings is often higher than the number of illegal immigrants arriving in the EU in a year.
 News media sometimes misrepresent these figures as given by Frontex.

+The resolution of the 2015 European migrant crisis

+In 2015, Hungary built a border barrier on its border with Serbia and Croatia.
+The fence was constructed during the European migrant crisis, with the aim to ensure border security by preventing illegal immigrants from entering, and enabling the option to enter through official checkpoints and claim asylum in Hungary in accordance with international and European law.

+Attempted border entries fell following the barrier's construction.
+During the month of September 2015 there was a total number of 138,396 migrant entries, and within the first two weeks of November the average daily number of intercepted migrants decreased to only 15, which is a daily reduction of more than 4,500.